marcglasberg/asyncredux.com/react/wait-fail-succeed.md

 You want to display a spinner during the process, show the result when it completes, and present an error message if it fails.

-These are called "process states":
+These are called "process phases":

 * **Waiting**: The process is currently running.
 * **Failed**: The process failed with an error.